10 Best Microlearning Examples for Enterprise Training

 Infographics

-For instance, an infographic on road safety will consist of accident statistics, bulleted benefits of road safety, and a few tips all in one image.
+For instance, an infographic on road safety will consist of accident statistics, bullet points of the benefits of road safety, and a few tips, all in one image.

 Games and Quizzes